proudCobolWriter/lua-ez-delaunay/README.md

 # Divide-and-conquer Delaunay triangulation

-A straight-forward fast and light ported luau version of the [delaunay-triangulation](https://github.com/Bathlamos/delaunay-triangulation) library written in ``js``
+A straight-forward and fast ported luau version of the [delaunay-triangulation](https://github.com/Bathlamos/delaunay-triangulation) library written in ``js``
 > **Note**
 > **While this library was initially written to work solely with [luau](https://luau-lang.org/), I have pushed out a version compatible with lua version 5.3.6 that doesn't feature typechecking and special operators.
 It can be found [here](./src/lua/Lua-Delaunay.lua) if interested.**